-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
-Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider then your plan will cover the urgently needed services from a provider out-ofnetwork.
+Urgently needed services are provided to treat emergency, unforeseen medical illness, injury. condition that requires immediate medical care given your circumstances, it is not possible, or unreasonable, to obtain services from network providers.
+Examples of urgently needed servic the plan must cover out of network are i) you n immediate care during the weekend, or ii) you temporarily outside the service area of the plan Services must be immediately needed and med necessary.
+If it is unreasonable given your circumstances to immediately obtain the media from a network provider then your plan will co urgently needed services from a provider outnetwork.